 Evaluating your prospects is one of the first steps in onboarding new clients.
 Qualifying questions allow you to get a better picture of your prospects, their needs, and if they’d make a lucrative lead.

-A nuanced set of qualifying questions help you understand your prospects and determine if you can qualify them as a lead.
-These questions will help you weed out prospects that aren’t ready or able to make a purchase, and they’ll help you shore up deals with those who are.
+A nuanced set of qualifying questions helps you understand your prospects and determine if you qualify them as a lead.
+These questions will help you weed out prospects that aren’t ready or able to make a purchase, and they’ll help you shore up deals with those who are. – Via The Nobul Agency

 Sales Qualification Frameworks

 Your sales team can utilize the BANT metric when determining how qualified your prospects are.
 BANT is considered the original qualification framework, and following it allows your sales reps to focus on prospects that fit your ideals and might be ready to move forward.

 BANT stands for Budget, Authority, Need, and Timeline.
 If a prospect has the budget for your goods or services, the authority to make the purchase, recognizes their need for what you have to offer, and is working toward making a buying decision at present, then they tick all boxes for the BANT metric.
 When this happens, sales reps can move forward in qualifying this prospect and begin to invest more energy into converting them into a customer.

 MEDDIC stands for Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, and Champion.
 This framework helps you better know and qualify your audience through six steps:

 - Metric – The quantifiable solutions your customer hopes to gain from working with you